ices-eg/ICES-VMS-and-Logbook-Data-Call/Data preparation and submission.md

 ###### 1.2.2.1 Keep track of removed points

 This section will check for five common types of errors.
-A teach of these checks errors will be removed from the tacsat object.
+At each of these checks errors will be removed from the tacsat object.
 However, the data removed will be kept and saved in the 'Results'folder so you can verify the errors.
 Also, the volume for each of errors for each of the five checks is recorded the 'remrecsTacsat'object.
 This object will tell you percentage wise how much you have lost in relation to the original tacsat object.

 ###### 1.2.2.2 Remove duplicate records